wdporter/i-am-that-vuepress/7-the-mind/readme.md

 **Q:**&ensp;Surely, you see the actual world as it surrounds you.
 You seem to behave quite normally!

 **M:**&ensp;That is how it appears to you.
 What in your case occupies the entire field of consciousness, is a mere speck in mine.
 The world lasts, but for a moment.
 It is your memory that makes you think that the world continues.
-Myself, I don't live by memory.
+Myself, I don’'t live by memory.
 I see the world as it is, a momentary appearance in consciousness.

 **Q:**&ensp;In *your* consciousness?